 Is it a leather jacket to put over his shoulders?
 I wonder the U.S. Army had such a uniform.
-Maybe it’s a private property.
+Maybe it’s private property.
 While working on his personal property is not forbidden, I suppose.

 The soldiers in North Africa are sleeve roll-up and short pants, so there are a lot of flesh-colored painting points.
-All 5 bodies were painted by deep color image of tan.
+All 5 bodies were painted by a deep color image of tan.

-Have you already seen the video of two-legged walking robot?
+Have you already seen the video of a two-legged walking robot?
 They are talking it’s useful for accident rescue, but I felt it’s a soldier.
 It’s similar to the robot of the Star Wars movies.
 I’m afraid of the world where an unattended weapon overflows including drones.
-Because the dissident cannot buy the robot, a real fresh-and-blood human being will fight against robots near future, if necessary.
+Because the dissident cannot buy the robot, a real flesh-and-blood human being will fight against robots near the future, if necessary.
 It is dreary that only one side has a risk of death.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.

 From elementary school through university students repeatedly suspend and restart my modeling, it’s about 25 years of this hobby’s history.